 - The project site will be made secure and sufficiently lit for safety and security purposes.
-24 hour security will be provided. - The area of the new hospital shall be fully fenced using a combination of temporary fencing and pedestrian and traffic barricades.
-The fence panels and mesh covering shall be maintained in a like-new condition at all times.
+Night security will be provided. - The area of the new Medical Office Building shall be fully fenced using a combination of temporary fencing and pedestrian and traffic barricades.
+The fence panels and mesh covering shall be maintained at all times.
 Approved traffic barriers will be used as required around the site.
 Where sidewalks are impacted, temporary ramps and barriers will be erected in compliance with city standards to maintain pedestrian safety.
 Appropriate way-finding signage shall be provided.
 All sidewalk/on-street parking relocation or rerouting plans are subject to review and approval by DPW, SFMTA, DBI, CalTrans, and/or other agencies having jurisdiction. - Open excavations, trenches, and the like shall be protected with fences, covers and railings to maintain safe pedestrian and vehicular traffic passage at all times. - Any construction debris in service access ways and streets shall be cleaned up promptly, but no less frequently than on a daily basis.
-A once-weekly survey of an extended area, including across the street from the project area will be made, and any trash and debris resulting from the project will be cleaned up. - The Contractor shall implement a Site Safety and Health Plan that fulfills the requirements set forth in the California Code of Regulations (CCR) Title 8 Section 3203 Injury and Illness Prevention Plan (Cal/OSHA General Industry Standard) and CCR Title 8 Section 1509. - The archaeological consultant shall prepare and submit to the Environmental Review Officer for review and approval archaeological monitoring, testing and reporting plans.
+A once-weekly survey of an extended area, and any trash and debris resulting from the project will be cleaned up. - The Contractor shall implement a Site Safety and Health Plan that fulfills the requirements set forth in the California Code of Regulations (CCR) Title 8 Section 3203 Injury and Illness Prevention Plan (Cal/OSHA General Industry Standard) and CCR Title 8 Section 1509. - The archaeological consultant shall prepare and submit to the Environmental Review Officer for review and approval archaeological monitoring, testing and reporting plans.
 The ERO shall determine what project activities shall be archaeologically monitored.
 Should evidence of cultural or historic artifacts of significance be found during project excavation, any excavation which could damage such artifacts shall be halted, and the appropriate agencies and persons shall be notified.
 The City of San Francisco (through its Environmental Review Officer) shall then review and if necessary, recommend specific mitigation measures to be implemented.
 Copies of reports prepared according to any implemented mitigation measures shall be sent to the Planning Department and to the California Archeological Site Survey Office at Sonoma State University.